nooku/guides.nooku.org/get-started/your-first-todo-list-view.md

 Your component Views are how you present your data to the world.

-We got you started off in the [Front End](front-end.md) part of the tutorial by creating a file called
+We got you started off in the [Frontend](front-end.md) part of the tutorial by creating a file called

     /components/com_todo/view/items/tmpl/default.html.php